martingjohn/perl-light/README.md

 # perl-light
-Lightweight perl container as I was astounded that the size of the default perl container was 879 MB
+Lightweight perl container as I was astounded that the size of the default perl container was 879 MB, this is 38MB

 If run with no arguments it prints the perl version